 The hexagonal design helps to brush off rock and floor strikes with ease and keep your foot planted in rough terrain.
 The sharp pins contribute to making these exceptionally grippy.

 The pins’ length is adjustable by 1mm, from 5mm to 6mm, and the 12mm axle length puts your feet in a comfortably wide position.
-At 376g, these pedals are one of the lightest out there.
+At 376g, these pedals are some of the lightest out there.

 Latest deals for the HT Supreme ANS10